 MailMate contains many more powerful features and is extremely configurable.
 While I’ve only just scratched the surface, if I’ve managed to whet your appetite, this may be the app for you.

 Postbox is another powerful app.
 While not quite as powerful as MailMate, Postbox has some unique features, has been around for a while, and has a slightly more modern interface.
-At $40 it is only slightly less expensive.
+It is only slightly less expensive.
 You might want to check it out.

 Other Good Email Apps for Mac